buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 ---------------------------------

 Vault being a very generic system, it can be complex to install for the first time.
-Here is a simple tutorial to install the minimal Vault for use with Buildbot.
+Here is a simple tutorial to install the minimal Vault to use with Buildbot.

 Use Docker to install Vault
 ```````````````````````````